Isaac Okoro NBA Preview vs. the Wizards

-Isaac Okoro and his Cleveland Cavaliers teammates will hit the court versus the Washington Wizards on Wednesday at 7:00 PM ET.
+The Cleveland Cavaliers, Isaac Okoro included, hit the court versus the Washington Wizards on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-If you'd like to place a wager on Okoro's props, we look at his available ones, providing some stats and trends, below.
+If you'd like to place a bet on Okoro's props, we break down his available ones, providing some stats and trends, below.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.